NevTheDev0/Metronome-V2/README.md

 Drumming Coach for those looking to self teach, and because I'm a drummer

 ### Live Site
-You can try it out here 👉 (or don't and keep reading the README like a nerd) : [Metronome-V2 Demo](https://metronome-v2.vercel.app/)
+You can try it out here 👉 (or don't and keep reading the README like a nerd) : [Metronome-V2 Demo](https://metronome-v2.vercel.app/) OR YOU CAN TRY the one with the AI Prediction built into it [Metronome-V2 AI Demo](https://metronome-v2-git-ai-integration-nevthedev0s-projects.vercel.app/)

 ### Why?